Linutronix/TSN-Testbench/Documentation/test.rst

 Interpretation of results
 -------------------------

 The following demonstrates an example test scenario performed on Intel Comet Lake CPU(s) equipped with Intel i225 NIC(s).
+All scripts and configuration are located in ``tests/ptm``.

 - Cycle time of 1ms
 - Rx threads scheduled at offset 600us within 1ms period